-An oligopoly can be considered effectively competitive if competitive pressure among the undertakings leads to an efficient market outcome in terms of overall social welfare in the long-run (i.e. dynamic efficiency).
+An oligopoly can be considered effectively competitive if competitive pressure among the undertakings leads to an optimal market outcome in terms of overall social welfare in the long-run (i.e. dynamic efficiency).
 Such a market outcome does not give rise to any competition concerns.

-Tight oligopolistic competition without tacit collusion depicts a market in which the undertakings act independently and do not coordinate their market conduct, but due to the market characteristics (e.g. technical constraints) such a market exhibits an inefficient market outcome and thus may raise competition concerns.
+Tight oligopolistic competition without tacit collusion depicts a market in which the undertakings act independently and do not coordinate their market conduct, but due to the market characteristics (e.g. technical constraints), the outcome is not effective competition.
+Such a market exhibits a sub-optimal market outcome and thus may raise competition concerns.